The following short stories are coming soon. Below are the categories you will be able to choose from.

 I had taken to handing out bouncy balls and lollipops, but I had nothing that day.
 So, I said, “Let me show you something, instead.”
 I unslung my binoculars then gave them to her.
 “Look through here.”
 I pointed at the two rubber-rimmed eye-pieces.
 With a look of smug satisfaction, she put them up to her face.
 “What do you see?”
 I asked.

 She peered into the glass lenses.
-Her expression changed to doubt, and she held the binocs out as though they were cursed.
+Her expression quickly changed to doubt.
+She held the binocs out to me as though they were cursed.

 “My turn,” Motswane said and grabbed them.
 One by one, the binoculars traveled from child to child.
 Each of them getting more excited, their high-pitch voices babbled nonstop.
 Finally, it reached Goitse.
 A quiet girl, taller than the rest.